ddella/OpenSSL/ECC Certificate Chain/README.md

 This section will generate a full certificate chain using Elleptic Curve Cryptography.
 1. RootCA certificate (self-signed)
 2. Intermediate CA certificate
 3. Server certificate

 One very important thing to remember is that **Extensions in certificate signing requests (CSR) are not transferred to certificates and vice versa**.
 ## ECC Root CA - Private/Public Key and certificate
 Use this command to generate the private/public key of the RootCA.
 ```shell
 openssl ecparam -name secp521r1 -genkey -out ca-key.pem
 ```
 Use this command to generate a self-signed certificate for the RootCA.
 We don't generate a CSR (certificate signing request) for the RootCA since it's a self-signed certificate.
-The certificate will be valid for ~20 years (not couting leap year).
+The certificate will be valid for ~20 years (not couting leap years).
+You can customize it for your needs.
 ```shell
 openssl req -new -sha256 -x509 -key ca-key.pem -days 7300 \
 -subj "/C=CA/ST=QC/L=Montreal/O=RootCA/OU=IT/CN=RootCA.com" \